Discover the World of Homebuying Assistance for Native Americans

 In many areas of the country, there are local bank programs that offer down payment assistance to Native American buyers.
 A good example is the aforementioned program for buyers in Oneonta, Minnesota.

-• Affordable Housing Program (AHP).
-The AHP offers grants to organizations such as tribes, tribal housing authorities, and non-profit organizations.
+- Affordable Housing Program (AHP): The AHP offers grants to organizations such as tribes, tribal housing authorities, and non-profit organizations.
 AHP grant money is not delivered directly to individual homebuyers.
 Rather, the organizations that receive the grants use the money to build affordable housing.
 People looking for housing can find a list of the organizations that received AHP grant money for the current year in an AHP recipient report available on the FHLBDM website.

 One significant caveat is that not all these programs have funds currently available to applicants.
 For instance, as of October 12, 2021, the NAHI was out of money.
-That didn’t mean there was no point in looking into the program, however — more funds can be allocated in the future.
-In this case, on January 4, 2022, when FHLB Des Moines added $100,000 in NAHI funds.
+That didn’t mean there was no point in looking into the program, however — more funds could be allocated in the future.
+In this case, on January 4, 2022, FHLB Des Moines added $100,000 in NAHI funds.

 Eligible borrowers are best advised not to delay when making their applications.
 Funds for these programs are generally available on a first-come, first-served basis.
 And loans can be approved only as long as the money lasts — at least until the next round of funding comes through.